utah2013zyd/Game/README.md

 Game
 ====
-OrzSDK contains the game engine code
+OrzSDK contains the game engine code\n
 Game directory contains the shooting game code

 the following three directories are created by the engine